bless-ur-trap/LC-confession/README.md

 Free amazon EC2 servers and [Mineflayer.](https://github.com/PrismarineJS/mineflayer) EC2 servers let me host my bots on amazon servers and I could control them through a command line, and eventually a discord server.
 Mineflayer let me write bots that do 99% of what a real player can do in the game through a script.

 ### Semi vanish exploit - Logging staff activity
 Since I was already banned, I knew I was under scrutiny when I came back.
 So with a mineflayer bot I decided to log all staff activity 24/7, even when they are in vanish.
 Unfortunately vanish is a great plugin that completely hides staff packets from clients (us players).
 Thus there is no way to actually detect staff in vanish as the server doesn't even send us those packets.
 However it seems that /seen will log the staff joining a specific gamemode, even if they join while in /v.
 Even though /seen shows them as 'Offline' it logs their last seen moment as the moment they joined the specific gamemode in /v.

-This information by itself isn't useful, but if logged consistently evey hour of every day you can learn helpful information.
-This meant a bot switching between every gamemode, running /seen on every staff memeber, and logging it - every hour of every day.
+This information by itself isn't useful, but if logged consistently evey hour of every day you can learn helpful trends e.g hours of the day where there is little staff activity.
+Obtaining this information meant a bot switching between every gamemode, running /seen on every staff memeber, and logging it - every hour of every day.
 I collected a couple months of information like this.
-Remember, this bot is hosted on a virtual server, so my computer does not have to be on for this to happen.
+Remember, this bot is hosted on a virtual server with a timer to wake up every hour, so my computer does not have to be on for this to happen.
 This made for some very interesting graphs...

 <img width="1112" alt="Screenshot 2024-09-25 at 12 11 04 AM" src="https://github.com/user-attachments/assets/194d8bf9-a100-4a2a-bfe5-ebd82bea2a32">

-This is the culminative data over 108 days of data collection.
+This is the culminative heat map of the data collected over 108 days.
 The X-axis shows the hours of each day from 0-24.
 The number in the boxes show how many times a specific staff was seen at that hour, ignoring what day of the week it was.
+Darker colored squares meant at that hour, it is more likely to find that particular staff online.
 Hovering over the box shows the exact dates that they were seen.
 Of course, with this data we can represent it in many forms.
 I do have to say, as much as people give staff shit for not moderating, they do a good job getting online and trying their best <3

 <img width="724" alt="Screenshot 2024-09-25 at 12 16 29 AM" src="https://github.com/user-attachments/assets/68c0e5cb-8d6e-4e0f-8df1-eddf4b48461a">